KILLERTIAN/Simple-Loader/README.md

 # Simple-Loader

-This basic loader was made with help of ChatGPT and few modifications were done in the desisn.
+This basic loader was made with help of ChatGPT and some modifications were done in the desisn.

 Link :- https://killertian.github.io/Simple-Loader/